-Now that we’ve familiarized ourselves with the basics, let’s get on creating our first dashboard!
-I spot an familiar tile here, the WebAPI tile.
+Now that we’ve familiarized ourselves with the basics of SquaredUp Dashboard Server, let’s get on creating our first dashboard!
+I spot a familiar tile here, the WebAPI tile.
 This tile is available in the SquaredUp SCOM and Azure products too.

 There are also a number of visualizations that let you display the data the way it works the best.
 Here are all the visualizations options that Dashboard Server provides: